-We compare $\hat{\mu}^{jc;O_3}_{bc;CLW}$ with $\hat{\mu}^{jc;P_3}_{ps}$ in terms of absolute difference with benchmarks to see the effect of measurement bias correction due to age.
-In Figure \ref{fig:CLWbc}, maintaining consistency with the previous figure, we plot the CLW bias in light blue bars and that of bias-corrected CLW in green bars.
-We see that in most cases, i.e. question $\times$ age-group cell, the differences with benchmarks are lower for bias-corrected CLW estimators than original CLW estimators.
-The highest value of absolute difference with benchmark has reduced from $0.22$ (for CLW plotted in Figure \ref{ABS_CLW}) to $0.09$ (for bias-corrected CLW in Figure \ref{fig:CLWbc}).
-Thus, from the empirical investigation we conclude that improving measurement error after improving representativeness produces better estimates.
+We compare $\hat{\mu}^{jc;O_3}_{bc;CLW}$ with $\hat{\mu}^{jc;O_3}_{CLW}$ in terms of {squared differences} with benchmarks to see the effect of measurement bias correction due to age.
+In Figure \ref{fig:CLWbc}, maintaining color consistency with the previous figure, we plot the {squared differences} of $\hat{\mu}^{jc;O_3}_{CLW}$ in blue bars and that of bias-corrected estimates $\hat{\mu}^{jc;O_3}_{bc;CLW}$ in green bars.
+The highest value of green bars in every age group is marked in dotted line.
+We see that in most cases, i.e. question $\times$ age group cell, the green bars are lower in height than blue bars.
+The highest value of green bar in age group $18-29$ years is $8.315$.
+This is much lower as compared to the highest value of blue bar in the same group ($49.473$ as noted in Figure \ref{fig:ABS_CLW}).
+Thus, from the empirical investigation we conclude that improving measurement {differences} after improving representativeness produces better estimates.